-Anchor Academy provides clinical supports to students with emotional and social challenges that can interfere with their academic performance.
-Each student is assigned to a Master's level clinician who provides individual counseling consistent with his/her Individualized Education Plan.
+Anchor Academy provides clinical support to students with emotional and social challenges that can interfere with their academic performance.
+Each student is assigned to a Master's level clinician who provides individual counseling consistent with his/her/their Individualized Education Plan.
+Anchor Academy does have clinical interns who provide supplemental services to students.
+The interns are supervised by the clinical staff.
 Services are focused on skill development, building individual awareness, and crisis intervention as needed.
 The clinician works with students to develop individualized plans and interventions.